 Companies often slash battery life to make sure they can sell a laptop at a low price.
 Batteries are expensive, and no standards exist for validating battery-life claims.
 This means a manufacturer can sell a laptop with a small battery while still advertising endurance that seems reasonable.

 We’ve recorded this story time and time again.
 Almost every laptop we’ve received that seemed to be a great hardware value has achieved this goal by axing the battery.
-We rarely find a laptop under $600 that offers more than six hours of real-world battery life.
+Note that this is changing, though: in the past, we rarely found a laptop under $730 that offers more than six hours of real-world battery life.
+Now, some budget laptops can last you a full day.

 You don’t have to spend much for a better battery, either.
-The standout is Dell’s XPS 13, which in our last review scored almost 10 hours of battery life.
-The base version can be had for $800, and has been upgraded to a more efficient processor since our review, which likely means even better endurance.
-Most laptops that are close to $1,000 easily exceed six hours of life unless they’re specifically designed for high-end gaming.
+The standout is the Asus ZenBook 13 UX333, which in our last review scored more than 10 hours of battery life.
+The base version can be had for around $800, which likely means even better endurance.
+Most laptops that are close to $1,000 easily exceed a full day’s battery life unless they’re specifically designed for high-end gaming.

-While no longer a new technology, SSDs are still more expensive per gigabyte of storage than mechanical disks, and that means they’re rarely found in inexpensive laptops.
+While no longer a new technology, SSDs are still more expensive per gigabyte of storage than mechanical disks, and that means they’re less commonly found in inexpensive laptops.
 But there’s some good news.
-Lower pricing does mean a solid state drive can be found in systems that cost a hair more than a typical budget laptop.
-Asus’ UX305, which is sold for $700 (and often less), is a good example.
+Lower pricing does mean an SSD can be found in systems that cost a hair more than a typical budget laptop.

 The significant boost in performance means a longer operational life span.